Core to our mandate as a long-term investor managing the reserves for Singapore

 The GIC Board and its supporting committees (Investment Board and Risk Committee), have oversight over the framework and management’s considerations related to climate-related risks and opportunities.
 Board and board committee members regularly advise GIC executives on emerging ESG and climate-related risks to monitor, and risk management methodologies to review.

 The Sustainability Committee routinely engages the GEC, the Investment Board and the Risk Committee on broad trends and emerging risks that may affect our portfolio, as well as potential investment opportunities.

 Sustainability trends and ESG risks have a profound and growing impact on both the physical and financial world.
 These factors shape the long-term prospects of companies and their long-term value.

 We believe in taking a long-term and holistic approach towards sustainability across our investment and corporate processes.
 Our Sustainability approach is aligned to GIC’s O-D-E framework:

-We believe that companies with good sustainability practices will generate better risk-adjusted returns over the long term.
+We believe that companies with good sustainability practices will offer prospects of better risk-adjusted returns over the long term.
 As regulators and consumers act on ESG and climate-related issues, and businesses rethink their operating models, new investment opportunities will open up.